xinychen/transdim/README.md

     <td align="center"><a href="https://github.com/lijunsun"><img src="https://github.com/lijunsun.png?size=80" width="80px;" alt="Lijun Sun"/><br /><sub><b>Lijun Sun</b></sub></a><br /><a href="https://github.com/xinychen/transdim/commits?author=lijunsun" title="Code">💻</a></td>
   </tr>
 </table>
 See the list of [contributors](https://github.com/xinychen/transdim/graphs/contributors) who participated in this project.

+If you have any suggestion about this project or want to collaborate with us, please feel free to contact **Xinyu Chen** (email: chenxy346@mail2.sysu.edu.cn) and send your suggestion/statement.
+We would like to thank everyone who has helped this project in any way.

+> Recommended email subjects:
+>
+> - Suggestion on transdim from [+ your name]
+> - Collaboration statement on transdim from [+ your name]

 Acknowledgements
 --------------

 This research is supported by the Institute for Data Valorization (IVADO).

-If you have any suggestion about this project, please feel free to contact Xinyu Chen (email: chenxy346@mail2.sysu.edu.cn) and send your suggestions.
-We would like to thank everyone who has helped this project in any way.

-> Recommended email subject: Suggestions on transdim from [+ your name].

 License
 --------------